OURS Project Supplies Grant

 How to Apply

 Applications will be accepted on a per semester basis for the academic year until funds are depleted.
 Funding awards will be made on a first-come, first-served basis.
-Applications must be submitted no later than 30 days prior to the semester in which funds are needed.
+We will accept applications until funding is depleted.

 Faculty and student should prepare the proposal per the requirements listed below.
 The proposal needs to be one complete PDF document that you will submit online.
 There is only one upload button, so please be sure your document is complete.